ncagle/DNS-over-HTTPS/State-of-curl-CI.md

 ## Containerised builds

 Containerising builds mitigates the "random unavailability of package repositories" problem, but would introduce an "unavailability of container repository" problem instead.
 However, we have a lot more control over which container repository can be used, and it would also allow for developers to get started faster.

+## Disabling all flaky tests to get to constantly green pipelines

+@cmeister2 proposes disabling all flaky test suites so that we can be strict about "only green pipelines get merged" - this reduces the burden on both the developer and the reviewer to be able to say that a set of changes is "good" or not.